Headlights & Offroad Lights

 If you're buying an older used van like my 2004 GMC Savana, there's a good chance your stock headlights are terrible.
 Upgrading them is one of the cheapest and most impactful safety improvements you can make.

 If you're building out an older van (pre-2015 or so), your stock headlights are probably terrible.
-Older vans like my 2004 GMC Savana came with sealed-beam or basic halogen reflector headlights that were mediocre when new and have only gotten worse with age.
-The difference between those and modern LED replacement headlights is night and day - literally.
+Older vans like my 2004 GMC Savana came with basic halogen reflector headlights that were mediocre when new and have only gotten worse with age.
+The difference between those and modern LED replacement headlights is night and day, no exaggeration.

 Upgrading to LED headlight bulbs or a projector-style LED headlight assembly is one of the cheapest safety improvements you can make.
-We're talking $30-80 for bulbs or $80-200 for full assemblies, and the improvement in visibility on dark roads is dramatic.
+Bulbs run $30-80, full assemblies $80-200, and the visibility difference on dark roads is dramatic.

 If you have a newer van (2016+) that already came with projector headlights or factory LEDs, you probably don't need to worry about this - your stock lights are likely fine.